alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 You could use the GitLab wiki or `README` file to share links to collaboratively written documents.
 :::

-## {{unlock}} Access additional SRDs
+## {{unlock}} Access additional workspaces

-Your project might make use of further SRDs in addition to the main shared desktop.
+Your project might make use of further workspaces in addition to the main shared desktop.
 Usually this is because of a requirement for a different type of computing resource, such as access to one or more GPUs (graphics processing units).

 You will access this machine in a similar way to the main shared desktop, by selecting a different `Desktop` connection.